AokiLabUHN-org/cHL_mutation_calling/Targeted_Panel_Cohort/README.md

 The SNV calling pipeline (part of the same Snakemake pipeline) has been updated to run in tumour-only mode for all samples (HRS, blood, TME).
 Performs Mutect2 varaint calling, variant filtering, and Funcotator annotation of variants.

-Additionally, added in a python script to parse out all required information from the Funcotated vcfs to create .tsv files with all information required to identify CHIP drivers and shared mutations between HRS and germline samples.
+Additionally, added in a python script to parse the Funcotated vcfs to create .tsv files with all information required to identify CHIP drivers and shared mutations between HRS and germline samples.